Makaroni-Framework/Makaroni/README.md

 run `composer install`,

-create a database and put `posts` table in it,
+create a database and and run `php migrate`,

 run `php yum` and start...